janaSunrise/rust-64-bit-os/README.md

 # Rust 64-bit OS

-This is an operating system with a kernel supporting x64 bit written from scratch using the rust programming language.
+This is an operating system with a kernel supporting x86_64 bit written from scratch using Rust programming language.

 **NOTE**: Do note that this OS is just built for the learning, and testing purpose.
 It does have